stevenvergenz/AltspaceSDK/README.md

 After computing the bounding box using the `THREE.Box3` class, we check that the grip is being pressed, and if so, we see if the controller's position is contained inside the bounds of the hat.
 And since we'll need that position value again later, we save it to the `inputPos` variable.

-If the user is indeed grabbing the hat, the first thing we want to do is update the controller position and orientation.
+If the user is indeed grabbing the hat, the first thing we want to do is update our copy of the controller's position and orientation.

 ```javascript
 if(...)